fieldtrip/website/tutorial/nirs_singlechannel.md

 In the command window, you will see that 24 events were found, and two types of events were used, namely event 'A' and event 'B'.
 In case you recorded your files with the Artinis Oxymon system, and you did not add events during the measurement, you can include them here, see FAQ.

 Furthermore, note that we do not define the output variable [cfg] now, as we are not interested in the output.
 The variable 'cfg' will thus stay unchanged.
-We want to have a look at epochs/trials starting 10 second pre-stimulus (before event ‘A’) and ending 35 seconds after ‘A’ (post-stimulus).
+We want to have a look at epochs/trials starting 10 second pre-stimulus (before event 'A') and ending 35 seconds after 'A' (post-stimulus).
 So we can now define our trials and subsequently use this to call **[ft_preprocessing](/reference/ft_preprocessing)**:

     cfg.trialdef.eventtype  = 'event';
     cfg.trialdef.eventvalue = 'A';